LiveHelperChat/doc/docs/bot/rest-api-to-fetch-customer-info.md

 ### Set user information

-Here after we detected output we just set fetched information as chat attribute.
+After we detected output we just set fetched information as chat attribute.

 ![](/img/bot/information-fetcher/set-user-information.png)

+You can also set main chat attributes like `nick`, `email` by choosing command `Update main chat attribute`

+Attribute would be `nick` and value would be `{content_1}`.
+More information how to use [`Update main chat attribute`](bot/update-current-chat.md#update-main-chat-attribute)

 ## Output